w3c/wai-website/pages/about/groups/task-forces/research-questions.md

 The RQ Task Force supports the deliverables of the [Accessible Platform Architectures Working Group](/about/groups/apawg/).

 For details of the current work, see the [RQ Task Force wiki](https://www.w3.org/WAI/APA/task-forces/research-questions/wiki/Main_Page).
-(Very out of date.
-Is there another document in GitHub we should link to instead?)

 ## Contribute to the work